LucaAlexandru/Ticketing-System/README.md

 Check out the wiki for details about the project, progress updates, and future goals.

-Progress temporarily halted while I work on a separate project that caught my eye.
+Progress temporarily halted while I work on my MediaTracker.